Saturday, June 28, 2025

 Health Risks of Heatwaves:

 1. Heatstroke: This is a life-threatening condition caused by prolonged exposure to high temperatures.
 Symptoms include dizziness, confusion, nausea, rapid pulse, and unconsciousness.
-Immediate medical attention is crucial.
+Immediate attention is crucial.

-2. Dehydration: Excessive heat leads to increased sweating, which can result in dehydration.
+2. Dehydration: Excessive heat leads to increased sweating, which can in dehydration.
 It is essential to drink plenty of fluids, preferably water and electrolyte-replenishing drinks, to prevent dehydration.

 3. Exacerbation of Existing Conditions: For individuals with cardiovascular or respiratory problems, the hot weather can make it difficult to breathe, increasing the risk of heart attacks, strokes, and other complications.